Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Flexible polyurethane foam used in mattresses, upholstered furniture, and other products

-Requirements: Foams must meet specific criteria, including the following.
+What are the Requirements: Foams must meet specific criteria, including the following.

-Description: CertiPUR-US® is a certification program administered by the Alliance for Flexible Polyurethane Foam, Inc. It ensures that flexible polyurethane foams meet rigorous standards for content, emissions, and durability.
+What does it mean: CertiPUR-US® is a certification program administered by the Alliance for Flexible Polyurethane Foam, Inc. It ensures that flexible polyurethane foams meet rigorous standards for content, emissions, and durability.
 This certification provides consumers with confidence that the foam in their products is made without harmful chemicals and has low emissions, contributing to better indoor air quality.

 Link: CertiPUR-US® Official Website